a-sdm/asdm-official-website/public/docs/en-us/content/introduction.md

 These AI-led development tasks are called **AI-Enabled Scenarios**, each representing an independently deliverable, quantifiable efficiency improvement unit.
 ASDM's goal is to produce more AI-enabled scenarios and enhance effectiveness within each scenario.

 ASDM effectiveness is evaluated using two metrics: the number of AI-enabled scenarios and the efficiency improvement magnitude of individual scenarios.

+## Get Started

+Ready to start using ASDM?
+We provide detailed getting started guides to help you get up and running quickly:

+- [Quick Start Guide](get-started/) - Learn about the basic concepts and installation methods for ASDM Bootstrapper
+- [Manual Installation Guide](get-started/manual_install) - Detailed step-by-step manual installation and configuration
+- [Usage Guide](get-started/usage) - Learn how to use the installed ASDM Bootstrapper tool

+Begin your ASDM journey today!